tmpfs/trucks/examples/skate-component/README.md

 ## Developer

-Developers that have configured the project can run `mk` and open `index.html` to see the rendered component, run `node server.js` and visit `http://localhost:3000` to serve over HTTP.
+Developers that have configured the project can run `mk build` and open `index.html` to see the rendered component, run `node server.js` and visit `http://localhost:3000` to serve over HTTP.

 ---